h2non/hu/README.md

 #### isOdd(number)
 Return: `boolean`

-Return `true` if the given number is odd
+Returns `true` if the given number is odd

 #### isEven(number)
 Return: `boolean`

-Return `true` if the given number is even
+Returns `true` if the given number is even

 #### max(...numbers)
 Return: `number`